 Potential investors are prohibited from placing buy orders based solely on the information contained within the pulmonary prospectus.
-However, if potential investors get a copy of the red herring atleast 48 hours prior to the public sale, they can express an indication of interest.
+However, potential investors can indicate interest if they get a copy of the red herring at least 48 hours before the public sale.

 Contents Of A Red Herring Prospectus

 - Disclosure of any option agreement;